 • Gravitational Interaction scale: the "problem" of the gravity is that the coupling constant is not adimensional, to make it adimensional you have to multiply by m^2 .
-An adimensional quantity is depending on the mass.
+The adimensional quantity here is depending on the mass.
 For typical particle masses it is << 1.
 The mass for which it is equal to 1 is the "Planck Mass" M{Planck} . λ{Planck} is the "Planck scale" (Compton wavelength of a mass M{Planck})